bmn-m/Stormshield-SN300-opnsense/README.md

 [ ID] Interval           Transfer     Bitrate         Retr [  5]   0.00-10.08  sec  93.6 MBytes  77.9 Mbits/sec  132             sender
 ```
-These values are rather poor and do not even come close to the IPSEC values promised by the manufacturer.
-Their advertising: IPSec throughput - AES256/SHA2 350 Mbps
+These values are rather poor and do not even come close to the IPSec values promised by the manufacturer.
+Their advertising: IPSec throughput - AES256/SHA2 350 Mbps.
 Let's take a quick look at system performance during data transmission with wireguard:
 ```
 root@OPNsense:~ # top -b -n 1
 last pid: 36217;  load averages:  1.59,  1.35,  1.27  up 0+02:47:21    13:44:54